 Do check that your content is indexed by Google and other search engines so that it can properly show up on search engine queries; if it’s been some time and your content is not being indexed, try to find out why.
 The reasons behind this may involve having thin/uncompetitive content, lack of internal links that build an overall website architecture that the search engine bot can understand, duplicate content, and other issues.

 Understand that your content can always be rewritten and optimized further – that it is not static once you publish it and that you can always add and remove what you see fit; your content will always be “reread” by search engines and ranked according to the new changes.

-Post an article on your blog once a week for the best SEO results.
+Post an article on your blog one to two times a month for the best SEO results.

 The Best Strategy for Your Email Marketing Content Plan

 Your email marketing efforts will deal with your warmest leads and customers, since these individuals were interested enough in what you have to say or offer that they’ve signed up for your newsletter, special offer, or a lead magnet.
 This is why your email marketing approach is crucial, since it will probably have the best return on investment out of all content marketing collateral.

 Although this is the case, you should be careful not to sound too sales-ey in your approach.
 Generally speaking, the best content marketing efforts focus on the 80/20 methodology that contributes value to key audiences most of the time (80%), and asks for a sale only a fraction of the time (20%).
 Which means delivering quality and informative content without commercial intent should always be your focal point.

 Ideally, you can focus on doing this 4 days out of the week, and then ask your followers to take action with you on the 5th day.
 This doesn’t mean that you won’t get to call your audience to action in other ways – by signing up to your newsletter or a lead magnet, or having them check out your latest blog.